gungorefecetin/gungorefecetin/README.md

 <!--
 **gungorefecetin/gungorefecetin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

-### High school student, AI researcher, open-source lover.
+### Electronics and Communication Student, AI researcher, open-source lover.

 - 🔭 I’m currently working on Competitive Programming
-- 🌱 I’m currently learning Machine Learning, Data Science, Data Structures and Algorithms, JavaScript
+- 🌱 I’m currently learning Machine Learning, Data Science, Data Structures and Algorithms w/ C++
 <!--- 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 -->